 The Youth Museum changes its dramatic exhibits from time to time, focusing on a new theme.
 The current exhibit is entitled America’s Pathways to Independence.
 During this two hour tour, students will participate in three different exhibit areas.

 In the final exhibit area students travel to Independence Hall in Philadelphia and become delegates at the Constitutional Convention!
 James Madison walks us through the issues facing our leaders as they decide how the new government is to be organized.
-We’ll also meet Benjamin Franklin, Alexander Hamilton, Edmond Randolph, William Patterson, the delegates from Georgia and others!
+We’ll also meet Benjamin Franklin, Alexander Hamilton, Edmund Randolph, William Paterson, the delegates from Georgia and others!
 The church bells will ring in celebration as our tour ends with the birth of a new nation!

 An original puppet show complements and expands upon the theme of each guided tour while introducing the children to the excitement that live theater brings to the learning experience.
 Our current puppet production is entitled The World of Ben Franklin, A Cat’s Tale.